Problems in working life

 I have been underpaid.
 What should I do?

-If you cannot agree on salary payment with your employer, the matter must be resolved at court.
-However, that is the final option.
+If no agreement is reached on salary payment, the matter must be resolved at court.
+This is, however, the last resort.

 Occupational Safety and Health AdministrationInformation on the payment of wagesLink redirects to another website